Last revision: 06-03-2023

 Size: 1 pageFill out the template

 Start by clicking on "Fill out the template"

 Answer a few questions and your document is created automatically.

 Your document is ready!
 You will receive it in Word and PDF formats.
 You will be able to modify it.

-A Tenant Maintenance Request Letter is used by a tenant to alert their landlord or property manager to any repairs that are necessary at leased premises.
+A tenant uses a Tenant Maintenance Request Letter to alert their landlord or property manager to any repairs that are necessary at leased premises.
 This letter can serve as a record that the landlord was made aware of the issue before the tenant took further action, such as by completing the repair themselves and deducting the expense from the rent they pay to the landlord.

-This document allows the tenant to detail and describe any repairs to the property that they would like the landlord to make.
-The repairs should be described in as much detail as possible so that the landlord has all of the information they need in order to make the appropriate plans necessary to complete the repair in a timely manner.
+This document allows the tenant to detail and describes any repairs to the property that they would like the landlord to make.
+The repairs should be described in as much detail as possible so that the landlord has all of the information, they need in order to make the appropriate plans necessary to complete the repair promptly.
 This letter also gives the tenant the chance to remind the landlord of any notice that the landlord must provide before the landlord (or a third party hired by the landlord, such as a property manager or contractor) enters the property.
 This information is generally contained in the lease deed.

 Once the letter has been completed, it can be printed and signed by the tenant.
 It can then be mailed to the landlord, property manager, or maintenance person.
 Alternatively, it can also be saved and then emailed to the landlord, property manager or maintenance person.